capyBearista/jupyter/README.md

 2. **Are there patterns in how "short titles" are used for congressional bills?**
    - Is there a way to predict or generate a short title from a longer, official bill title?
 What trends or quirks show up in the data?
 I'd ultimately like to be able to generate short titles from the official ones.

+### Important Links

+LUNAR Lab Starter Projects: https://cs.brown.edu/people/epavlick/join-us.html

+Dataset: https://cs.brown.edu/people/epavlick/congressional-bills.tgz

-## Getting Started (If You're Like Me)
+### Getting Started (If You're Like Me)

 If you somehow happen upon this repository and are also new to Python or just curious, feel free to poke around.
 I'm still figuring things out, so this repo might be a bit messy or experimental.
 Maybe you'll find something interesting, or maybe you'll have ideas for what to try next.
 I'd love to hear from you!

-## Important Links

-LUNAR Lab Starter Projects: https://cs.brown.edu/people/epavlick/join-us.html

-Dataset: https://cs.brown.edu/people/epavlick/congressional-bills.tgz

 ---